 Take it further by encouraging them to create their own content.
 Have a vetting process in place to be sure things being shared are appropriate, but the more personal the approach (behind-the-scenes, a day in the life, etc.) the better.
 Maybe they can guest-write a blog post – or be interviewed by one of your regular bloggers.

 Perhaps set up a friendly competition with a leader board displaying brand ambassador stats – and offer tiered rewards for participation.
-Then they have one more thing to share about, making your brand look great:
+Then they have one more thing to share about, making your brand look fantastic:

 Maybe even have a killer grand prize for the person at the top of the leader board.